Chloe Vos

 You get as much out of uni as you give it, Chloe reminds other students.

 “Chat to people in class, ask questions and be open to discussions.
-Even now in my third year, I’m trying to interact more in class, and I wish I had started asking and answering questions more in the first two years of university.
+I wish I had started asking and answering questions more at university.
 I get it, tall poppy syndrome is real, but trust me when I say you’ll be way more engaged in what you’re learning.”

 It helps if you study something you’re interested in, she adds.